CommonKnowledge Senior Project Award

 Submission Guidelines and Deadline

-- Papers should be typed, doubled spaced, and include a title page with a) the paper’s title, b) the student author’s name, and c) the student author’s major.
+- Papers should be typed, doubled spaced, and include a title page with a) the paper’s title, b) the student author’s name, and c) the student author’s department/major.

 - Submissions must be made via email to Isaac Gilman, email@example.com.
-Submission emails must include a) the paper, b) a completed CommonKnowledge license agreement (signed by the student author), and c) the name of the faculty member who has agreed to nominate the paper.
+Submission emails must include a) the project, b) a completed CommonKnowledge license agreement (signed by the student author), and c) the name of the faculty member who has agreed to nominate the project.

-A faculty committee (representing the Library and all Schools within the College of Arts & Sciences) will judge submissions according to the general criteria (originality of thought, integration of relevant scholarship, and clarity of writing); more specifically, the committee will evaluate whether:
+A faculty committee (representing the Library and all Schools within the College of Arts & Sciences) will judge submissions according to the general criteria (originality of thought, integration of relevant scholarship, and clarity of expression).
+For papers, the the committee will evaluate whether:

-- The writer presents original ideas in a thoughtful and convincing voice.
+- The author/creator presents original ideas in a thoughtful and convincing manner.

 - The writing displays a pattern of development, reflected in well-sequenced paragraphs, with an effective beginning, middle, and end.
 Paragraphs should also have coherently ordered sentences focused on a single topic.